Kelin-Hong/TranslucentBar/README.md

 #### 1、Values-Styles

 You must first enable translucency and remove ActionBar and WindowTitle in your Activity.
-Just  add following styles，then set it for your Activity in AndroidManifest.xml.
+Just  add following styles，then set it for your Activity in AndroidManifest.xml.After that,you must make sure add toolbar in your layout to obtain action bar in your view.

 **values**